mkappelhof/Computing-a-Maya-date/computing-a-maya-date.md

 According to Harris & Stearns (2010) archeologists and epigraphers are about evenly split on using the GMT correlation constant of 584.283 and 584.285 days.
 According to Barnhart (n.d.) the GMT+2 correlation gained popularity amongst scholars "*because certain carved monuments with astronomical data (such as the solar eclipse recorded on a stela from Poco Uinic in Chiapas) correlate better with two days after the original GMT*".
 The modern Maya in Guatemala however follow the traditional GMT.
 Out of respect for the living tradition i tend to follow the original GMT correlation constant of 584.283 days.

 ###Compute a Calendar Round for a given Long Count
 According to Harris & Stearns (2010) the process of computing a Calendar Round for a given Long Count involves determining the amount of days that elapsed between a certain base date and the given Long Count.
-A complete date consists of four components: 1) Tzolk'in day name, 2) Tzolk'in day number, 3) Haab' month name and 4) Haab' month number that need to be derived from the given Long Count.
+A complete date consists of four components: 1) Tzolk'in day name, 2) Tzolk'in day number, 3) Haab' month name and 4) Haab' month number that all need to be derived from the given Long Count.

+####Tzolk'in day name
 The first thing that can easily be found is the day name.
 Because there are twenty day names and twenty coefficients for the K'in position, a K'in coefficient always matches a specific day name as mentioned in figure 1.

+####Tzolk'in day number
-The next thing to be found is the day number that matches the day name to complete the Tzolk'in.
-Figure 6 shows Calendar Round dates for several B'ak'tun completions (Harris & Stearns, 2010).
+The next thing to be found is the day number that matches the day name to fetch a precise date on the Tzolk'in calendar.
+Figure 6 shows Calendar Round dates for several B'ak'tun completions that can be used to derive the day number from (Harris & Stearns, 2010).

 | Base date | Calendar Round |
 |-----------|----------------|